+2002October 1, 2005.
 References to 49 C.F.R.
 15, 659 and 1520 do not include later amendments to, or editions of, 49 C.F.R.
 15, 659 and 1520.
 References in these rules to standards of the American Public Transit Association are standards contained in its "Manual for the Development of Rail Transit System Safety Program Plans" published on August 20, 1991.
 References to standards of the American Public Transit Association do not include later amendments to, or editions of, this Manual.
 A copy of all material that has been incorporated by reference is maintained at the offices of the Colorado Public Utilities Commission, 1580 Logan Street, Office Level 2, Denver, Colorado 80203, and is available for inspection during normal business hours.
 Copies of the incorporated rules shall be provided at cost upon request.
 The Director of the Commission, 1580 Logan, Office Level 2, Denver, Colorado 80203, will provide information regarding how 49 C.F.R.
 15, 659 and 1520 and the "Manual for the Development of Rail Transit System Safety Program Plans" may be obtained or examined.
 This incorporated material may be examined at any state publications depository library.

 7343.
-System Safety Program Plan.
+System Safety Program Plan and Standard.

-Every transit agency shall establish and maintain a written system safety program plan, as a separate document from the SSP that complies with the program standard and includes the following sections:
+[§659.17 a] Every transit agency shall establish and maintain a written system safety program plan. that as a separate document from the SSP, that complies with the program standard and includes the following-system safety program standard_sections:

 - (a) Introduction.
-The Introduction section of the SSPP shall contain the following: - (I) A policy statement supporting the SSPP from the General Manager/Executive Director of the transit agency. - (II) A statement of the legal authority for the SSPP. - (III) A description of the purpose and scope of the SSPP. - (IV) A clear definition of the goals and objectives of the SSPP. - (V) A statement of management responsibilities to ensure the goals and objectives of the SSPP are achieved. - (VI) Specifications of policies in place to support implementation of the SSPP and a description of the specific activities required to implement the system safety program including: - (A) Tasks to be performed by the rail transit safety function, by position and management accountability, specified in matrices and narrative format. - (B) Safety-related tasks to be performed by other rail transit departments, by position and management accountability, specified in matrices and narrative format. - (VII) Identification of the process and procedures for controlling updates and modifications to SSPP including specification of an annual assessment of whether the SSPP should be updated and a requirement of coordination with the Commission, including timeframes for submission, revision, and approval. - (VIII) A description of the process used by the transit agency to implement its hazard management program, including activities for:
+The Introduction section of the SSPP shall contain the following: - (I) [§659.
+19 a] A policy statement supporting the SSPP from the General Manager/Executive Director of the transit agency. - (II) A statement of the legal authority for the SSPP. - (III) A description of the purpose and scope of the SSPP. - (IV) [§659.19 b] A clear definition of the gGoals and ODbjectives of the SSPP. - (V) A statement of management responsibilities to ensure the goals and objectives of the SSPP are achieved. - (VI) [§659.19 e] Specifications of policies in place to support implementation of the safety and security portions of the SSPP and a description of the specific activities required to implement the system safety program including:- - (A) Tasks to be performed by the rail transit safety function, by position and management accountability, specified in matrices and narrative format. - (B) Safety-related tasks to be performed by other rail transit departments, by position and management accountability, specified in matrices and narrative format. - (VII) [§659.19 d] Identification of the process and procedures for controlling updates and modifications to updating/modifying the SSPP including specification of an annual assessment of whether the SSPP should be updated and a requirement of coordination with the Commission, including timeframes for submission, revision, and approval. - (VIII) [§ 659.19 f] A description of the process used by the transit agency to implement its hazard management program, including activities for: